algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 - Reverse game mode:

   In this game mode, the player takes control of the red ghost and has the objective to catch Pac-Man accompanied with the three other ghosts.
 Pac-Man has three lives as the original game and it has its own pattern.
 The player wins if Pac-Man has no lives left but he loses if it eats all the dots.

+- Timed game mode:

+  This game mode is like the original one but with a limited time determined which is reduced further the player wins level.

 ### 2. Options in the game